jxchen21/SekaiSort/README.md

 CleanImage: Crops tier screenshot to desired size and removes background

-ProcessTier: Uses Tesseract OCR to extract rank and username from screenshot, returns sorted results
+ProcessTier: Uses Tesseract OCR to extract rank and username from screenshot, returns sorted results (Requires Tesseract to be installed!)

 WIP: NextJS App for simplified User Experience.
 Stay tuned!